killerducky/killerducky.github.io/shogi/lishogi_pieces.md

   * \+ I recommend this set
   * \+ The bottom shows how the pieces move
   * \+ The top has traditional Kanji
+  * \+ 81dojo also has this set so you can use it on both sites
   * \- Kanji and move guide share space, making both smaller
   * \- No border on pieces so they bleed into the board (pick a board color with good contrast)